kdheepak/blog/content/37-advent-of-code-2020.md

 I did all the puzzles in [Julia](https://julialang.org/) this year, and my solutions are available [here](https://github.com/kdheepak/adventofcode/tree/master/2020/julia/src).

-# Why you should participate in Advent of Code
+# Why Advent of Code

 Advent of Code is a lot of fun.
 I think there's a few reasons I find it quite enjoyable.